 Did you know that melanoidin is responsible for the distinct scent of roasted coffee?

-More crucially, the nitrogen molecule that gives coffee its brown color is melanoidin.
+More crucially, melanoidin is the nitrogen molecule that gives coffee its brown color.
 According to a study published in the US National Library of Medicine, high-molecular-weight compounds are generated during roasting and have antibacterial and anti-inflammatory activities.

 5. Quinine is a kind of amino acid that is found in